caldi99/Computer-Vision-Project/README.md

 - Dowload the EgoHands Dataset from : http://vision.soic.indiana.edu/egohands_files/egohands_data.zip
 - Dowload the hand_over_face Dataset from : https://drive.google.com/file/d/1hHUvINGICvOGcaDgA5zMbzAIUv7ewDd3
 - Dowload the TestSet from : https://drive.google.com/drive/folders/1ORmMRRxfLHGLKgqHG-1PKx1ZUCIAJYoa?usp=sharing
+- Rename the `.zip` file downloaded for the testset into `testset.zip`
 - Put all of those files in the root directory
 - Execute `python_scripts/build.py` i.e. : `python python_scripts/build.py` or `cd python_scripts` and then `python build.py` and follow the *instructions* you will asked to execute some matlab code, please do it!!
 - Go inside the directory `dataset/dataset/` and type `ctrl + a` on the keyboad, and rigth click and compress as a `.zip` file.